bmedicke/anki-decks/readme.md

 References are located at the top of each GDoc document.

-## Google Docs deck sources

-Here are the published documents, in case you would like to generate the decks yourself.

-You'll need to install the Anki Desktop App, add the anki-remote-decks plugin and then add the links as remote sources.

 ## Using the decks

 * Android (free): [AnkiDroid](https://play.google.com/store/apps/details?id=com.ichi2.anki)
 * iOS (25 units of money): [AnkiMobile](https://apps.apple.com/us/app/ankimobile-flashcards/id373493387)
 * Web Interface: [AnkiWeb](https://ankiweb.net/about) (works great on tablets)
 * [Desktop Apps](https://apps.ankiweb.net/) (macOS, Linux, Windows)

+## Google Docs deck sources

+Here are the published documents, in case you would like to generate the decks yourself.
+The finished decks are in [decks](decks).

+You'll need to install the Anki Desktop App, add the anki-remote-decks plugin and then add the links as remote sources.

 ### MCS (Master IT-Security)